2023–24 Idaho State Bengals women's basketball team

 The 2023–24 Idaho State Bengals women's basketball team represented Idaho State University during the 2023–24 NCAA Division I women's basketball season.
 The Bengals, led by 16th-year head coach Seton Sobolewski, played their home games at Reed Gym in Pocatello, Idaho as members of the Big Sky Conference.
+The Bengals finished the season 11–19, 7–11 in Big Sky play, to finish in seventh place.
+They were defeated by Sacramento State in the first round of the Big Sky tournament.

 Previous season

 The Bengals finished the 2022–23 season 11–19, 6–12 in Big Sky play, to finish in eighth place.
 As the #8 seed in the Big Sky tournament, they were defeated by #7 seed Portland State in the first round.